ii7102/DragonHack2024/README.md

 5. Create a new Pull Request.

 ## Testing
-To run tests for Wordle ProMax, use the following command:
+To run tests for Wordle Assistant, use the following command:
  (`ng serve`)

 ## License
-Wordle ProMax is not released under any license.
+Wordle Assistant is not released under any license.

 ## Contact
 For questions or support, contact us at ii7102@student.uni-lj.si.